 The board has several tiles, which represent different city districts and street configurations.
 The city still belongs to humans, and so they can get benefits from different areas – the museum gets rid of corruption, and the hospital heals wounds, the regions which are available help to change the whole game.

 As the game progresses, the Apocalypse Track advances, and this makes the Sins stronger.
 If the Track isn’t kept back and defeated, the Sins win, and humanity goes to hell.

-With twists and turns, narrative red herrings, and the Sins growing ever stronger, this is a game which doesn’t let you pause for breath.
-The choices you make determine the course of the narrative, and is hard not to get sucked into the terror of the encroaching Apocalypse!
+With twists and turns, narrative red herrings, and the Sins growing ever stronger, this is a game that doesn’t let you pause for breath.
+The choices you make determine the course of the narrative, and it is hard not to get sucked into the terror of the encroaching Apocalypse!

-A cherry on top are the best miniatures in board games today.
+A cherry on top is the best miniature in board games we’ve seen.
 Wait until you hold a 5″ monster in your hands as it would totally justify the slightly premium price tag the board game carries.

 |Beautifully detailed miniatures|

 Frequently Asked Questions

 Which Horror Themed board games can be classified as scary board games?